Download a full copy by clicking here

-TFS shall, at all times, act entirely independently in sourcing credit from our panel of funders.
-TFS is committed to ensuring that all these applications for credit are placed with the most appropriate funder for a transaction, taking into account the factors listed above.
-Where TFS acts as credit broker, we may receive a commission payment for effecting this introduction.
-If the deal has been introduced to TFS by way of a referral TFS may choose to pay some of its commission to this referring party.
+HPG shall, at all times, act entirely independently in sourcing credit from our panel of funders.
+HPG is committed to ensuring that all these applications for credit are placed with the most appropriate funder for a transaction, taking into account the factors listed above.
+Where HPG acts as credit broker, we may receive a commission payment for effecting this introduction.
+If the deal has been introduced to HPG by way of a referral HPG may choose to pay some of its commission to this referring party.

 It is important that you provide accurate information on your application and disclose all relevant information that would reasonably be considered to have bearing on any credit decision, including but not limited to:

 - Any corporate action, legal proceedings or other procedure or step by any person in relation to the insolvency of the Customer, or the occurrence of any insolvency event (howsoever described) in respect of the Customer or any of its assets (including without limitation any arrangement with its creditors or any steps to appoint an administrator);